kamadorueda/four-shells/front/src/components/docs/Home.md

 You also can be part of this list by
 [Sponsoring @kamadorueda on Patreon](https://www.patreon.com/kamadorueda).

-Every penny goes to build and host the project, promise!
+Every penny goes to build and host the project

 [0_img]: https://github.com/kamadorueda/four-shells/raw/main/front/static/sponsors/fluid_attacks.png
 [0_url]: https://fluidattacks.com